dneumann20/Skadi/README.md

 ### Sensors are not reacting on Button click
 Make sure that Bluetooth is activated on both paired devices during the use.

-# Future work
+## Future work
 * Always active mobile phone app to prevent the data flow stop when the screen turns off
-* Error handling in mobile UI
+* Error messages in mobile App UI
 * Refinement (handling of deactivated Bluetooth connection, better message handling)
-* Testing with more heterogeneous IoT devices (Bluetooth
+* Extension of mobile app and testing with more IoT devices (earables, wristband, ...)
 * Dynamic UI elements adjusting to mobile phone height?